 - Plaintiffs maintained that the words “intoxicating liquor” were not in the Constitution.
 Therefore, it was not possible to amend the Constitution with reference to subject matter not in it.
 The Court rejected that theory.
 But it did not explain why.

 - Plaintiffs argued that the Amendment was not legally proposed and ratified.
-Therefore, it was not part of the Constitution.
+So it was not part of the Constitution.
 But the Court rejected those arguments without explanation.

 - Plaintiffs asserted that Congress could not impose legislation on a state without ratification by that state.
 This theory would enable states to remain wet and thwart the purpose of the Amendment.
 The Court rejected that theory.